Continuing Financial Aid

-To apply for financial aid, all continuing students must complete and submit the SIT Continuing Student Financial Aid Form notifying the Financial Aid Office of their enrollment plans during the upcoming year.
+To apply for financial aid, all continuing students must complete and submit the SIT Continuing Student Financial Aid Form notifying the Financial Aid Office of their enrollment plans for the upcoming year.

 In addition, US students and permanent residents must file the Free Application for Federal Student Aid (FAFSA) for the new year to determine eligibility for federal student loans.
-Students must include SIT’s school code (008860) so that we receive the processed results of the FAFSA.
+Students must include SIT’s school code (008860) so that the results of the FAFSA are sent to SIT.

 US Citizens and Permanent Residents

-Low-interest federal student loans are available through the Unsubsidized Stafford Loan Program, the Perkins Loan Program, and the Grad PLUS Loan Program.
+Low-interest federal student loans are available through the Federal Direct Unsubsidized Student Loan, and the Federal Grad PLUS Loan Program.
 Federal student loan eligibility requires that students not be in default on prior education loans.
 In addition, Grad PLUS applicants must pass a credit check prior to loan approval.
 Read more about federal student loan programs and eligibility.

-International students who were awarded an SIT scholarship when they were admitted to their program are eligible for a pro-rated amount of that scholarship during their off-campus terms.
+International students who were awarded an SIT scholarship when they were admitted to SIT may be eligible for a pro-rated amount of an SIT scholarship during their off-campus terms.

-When your financial aid file is complete (including the processed FAFSA results and any other required documentation), the SIT Financial Aid Office will notify you when your financial aid award has been posted to your WebAdvisor account.
+Once the Financial Aid Office has received your FAFSA and Continuing Student Financial Aid Form, you will then be notified via email that your award is ready to view on WebAdvisor.
 Please note, the SIT Financial Aid Office will use your SIT email address for all financial aid communications.

-Financial Aid Refunds.
-Continuing students expecting refunds will have access to their funds starting on the dates below for each semester.
+Continuing students expecting refunds will have access to their funds within the first 10–15 days at the beginning of each term.

 If a student is receiving federal financial aid and withdraws before completing greater than 60% of the period of enrollment, the Financial Aid Office will perform a Return of Title IV Funds calculation to determine the amount of federal aid the student did not earn.
 These requirements are based on federal law and there is no provision for a waiver.